nice-boys/product-boilerplate/README.md

 ### Commands

+The two most important commands to see the app locally are:

-- `yarn dev`: Stars the development process (front- and backend) with `now dev`
+- `yarn dev`: Stars the development process for the serverless front- and backend with `now dev`.
+- `yarn server db`: Starts the database locally (note: requires Docker to be up and running and docker-compose to be installed)

+Further, you will frequently use these while developing:

+- `yarn server db:deploy`: Update your local database with changes you made to the datamodel.
+- `yarn generate:web`: Generate the fetching hooks and types for the frontend from the `.graphql` files contained within it
+- `yarn run generate:server`: Generate the `schema.graphql` file for the backend from the Nexus schema
+- `yarn run generate:db`: Generate the Prisma database client for the server.

+These are automatically run in a pre-commit hook, so don't worry about calling them manually unless you have a reason to:

 - `yarn run prettify`: Prettifies the `src` folder with [Prettier](https://prettier.io).
 - `yarn run lint`: Lints the `src` folder with [ESLint](https://eslint.org).
-- `yarn graphql:codegen`: Generate the fetching hooks and types for the frontend from the `.graphql` files contained within it
-- `yarn run graphql:codegen:schema`: Generate the `schema.graphql` file for the backend from the Nexus schema

 ## License